Damaging Critical Infrastructure Facility: Texas Penal Code §28.09

 This offense was created by the 88th Texas Legislature in 2023,[2] effective September 1, 2023.[3]

-How can I be charged with Damaging Critical Infrastructure Facility?
+How can I be charged with a Damaging Critical Infrastructure Facility offense in Texas?

-You can be charged with Damaging Critical Infrastructure Facility if the state’s attorneys believe that each of the elements of 28.09 as described in the section above have been met.
+You can be charged with Damaging Critical Infrastructure Facility in Texas if the state’s attorneys believe that each of the elements of 28.09 as described in the section above have been met.

-What is the punishment for Damaging Critical Infrastructure Facility?
+What is the penalty for a Texas Damaging Critical Infrastructure Facility offense?

 Damaging Critical Infrastructure Facility | Penal Code 28.09 text with Texas and American Flag in background